dhabid/Garage-door-opener/README.md

 # Remotely open your garage door

 ## Summary
-This project sums up what i did to remotely control my garage door using a Raspberry Pi, Home Assistant and Homebridge.
+This project is a step-by-step guide of what i did to remotely control my garage door using a Raspberry Pi, Home Assistant and Homebridge.

 ### Table of Contents
 [Introduction](https://github.com/dhabid/Garage-door-opener/blob/main/README.md#introduction)